-Here are some of the best Alan Watts quotes.
+Here are some of the best of Alan Watts quotes.
 Read the quotes, and think about them, and you will find a wealth of wisdom and inspiration that will let you see life from a broader perspective.

 Inspirational Alan Watts Quotes

 “This is the real secret of life — to be completely engaged with what you are doing in the here and now.
 And instead of calling it work, realize it is play.”

 “Muddy water is best cleared by leaving it alone.”